 In the current economic climate, inflation has been a big problem for people with savings and investments, taking a large chunk out of the purchasing power of their money.

-Things might be looking up a bit now, but the fact remains that to save and invest effectively you need to understand inflation and what it means for your financial planning.
+Things might be looking up a bit now, but the fact remains that to save and invest properly, you need to understand inflation and what it means for your financial planning.

 What is inflation?